SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Mechanisms/Dart Trap.md

   - name: Upgrades
     icon: ⭐️
     effects:
-      - effect: "**Poison Darts (+2 EV)** The darts are tipped with poison.
-Any creature who takes damage from a dart also takes 1d6 poison damage at the start of each of their turns (save ends)."
+      - effect: The darts are tipped with poison.
+Any creature who takes damage from a dart also takes 1d6 poison damage at the start of each of their turns (save ends).
+        name: Poison Darts
+        cost: +2 EV
-      - effect: "**Large Darts (+1 EV)** Larger, heavier darts impart kinetic force to the trap's attack.
-A target of the **Dart** ability is pushed 1 square on a tier 1 outcome, 2 squares on a tier 2 outcome, or 3 squares on a tier 3 outcome."
+      - effect: Larger, heavier darts impart kinetic force to the trap's attack.
+A target of the **Dart** ability is pushed 1 square on a tier 1 outcome, 2 squares on a tier 2 outcome, or 3 squares on a tier 3 outcome.
+        name: Large Darts
+        cost: +1 EV
-      - effect: "**Gatling Darts (+4 EV)** The dart trap is equipped with multiple barrels to launch darts at a high rate of fire.
-The **Dart** ability loses the Ranged and Strike and takes the Area keyword, its area becomes a 5 x 1 line within 1, and it deals an extra 1d6 damage."
+      - effect: The dart trap is equipped with multiple barrels to launch darts at a high rate of fire.
+The **Dart** ability loses the Ranged and Strike and takes the Area keyword, its area becomes a 5 x 1 line within 1, and it deals an extra 1d6 damage.
+        name: Gatling Darts
+        cost: +4 EV
   - name: Hidden
     icon: ⭐️
     effects: